-Usage of Twin Personal Self retracting lifeline (SRL’s) and dual leg energy absorbing lanyards
+Usage of Twin Personal Self retracting lifelines (SRLs) and dual leg energy-absorbing lanyards

 I’m sure you have heard the folks in real estate say there are three important things to remember: location, location, location.
 Well, if you talk to enough folks in fall protection, they will say the key is mobility, mobility, mobility.
 Keeping the worker 100% connected to the fall arrest system begins with mobility.

-One of the things that is most concerning while reading incident reports is that many fall fatalities occur while the user is wearing a fall protection harness.
+One of the things that are most concerning while reading incident reports is that many fall fatalities occur while the user is wearing a fall protection harness.

 Why does this happen?